 One of the most famous episodes of

-With all the three constellations we have a perfect match, so there is very little doubt that Sita relates to Libra.
+With all three constellations, we have a perfect match, so there is very little doubt that Sita relates to Libra.
 Moreover, her name means “furrow” in Sanskrit.
 According to the myth, she was found in a furrow as a child.

 This is a clear allegory to the Milky Way, “the furrow” that runs behind the Scorpius constellation.
 At the same time, this is another major clue that we are talking about the autumn equinox, and Sita marks the beginning of agricultural work.